nzbin/magnify/README.md

 ## Install

-You can install the library via npm
+You can install the plugin via npm

 ```sh
 $ npm install jquery.magnify --save